hkneal/Validation_Test/README.md

 3) From the Import Projects window Select the "Select Archive File:" radio button
 4) Click "Browse" and navigate to the .zip Archive File "Archive.zip"-> click Open-> click FINISH
 5) Once the project has been imported into Eclipse Highlight the "Validation_Test" project and click Run->Run from the Eclipse menu.

+# Output
+The console window list the location of two output .txt files, one for valid orders, and one for invalid orders.
+You may need to refresh your project window (function F5 key) to see the output files in the package explorer project pane.
+The files are stored in Validation_Test/Files folder.